maplant/al-jabr/README.md

 ## Contributions

-Pull request of any nature are welcome, especially regaring performance improvements.
+Pull request of any nature are welcome.
-Although a al-jabr is generic with respect to dimensionality, algorithms specialized for certain dimensions are straightforward to add and are intended to replace the generic algorithms along the most common code paths in the future.

 ## Support